semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="installation">Installation</a>

 In the following, `python3` & `pip` refer to the Python 3 executables.
-You may need to type `python` or `pip3`, depending on your particular environment. **It is strongly recommended that** the Python 3 `/bin` (`\Scripts` on Windows) and site_packages directories are included in your PATH (*most standard Python 3 installation packages will do this automatically if you select the 'Add to PATH' option during installation*).
+You may need to type `python` or `pip3`, depending on your particular environment. **It is strongly recommended that** the Python 3 binaries (`..\bin` on Linux & MacOS, `../Scripts` on Windows) and site_packages directories are included in your PATH (*most standard Python 3 installation packages will do this automatically if you select the 'Add to PATH' option during installation*).

 NB: if you're installing onto a 32-bit Linux platform (e.g. Raspberry Pi OS 32), there may be additional installation steps - see note*⁵* below.